Ukraine's president asks NATO for more military support against Russia | Law-Order

 Ukraine's president asks NATO for more military support against Russia

 Ukrainian President Volodymyr Zelenskiy appealed to NATO leaders on Thursday to increase military support for his country against Russian forces that he warned would next target alliance members in eastern Europe including Poland.
-Russia "wants to go further.
-Against eastern members of NATO.
-The Baltic states.
+Addressing a NATO summit in Brussels, Zelenskiy said Ukraine needed fighter jets, tanks, anti-ship weapons and improved air defence to repel Russian troops as the war enters its second month.

 - Country: